 - GED taken since 2014, with a score of 145 or greater on each subject area or;

 Have taken the HISET, within the last 10 years, with a score of 15 or greater for each of the five components & a grade of 4 or greater on the essay or;

-- Meets the ACT or SAT subject area test score requirements and the scores are not more than 5 years old from enrollment term.
+Meet the ACT or SAT subject area test score requirements or;

-- Has successfully completed ENG 111 with a grade of “C” or better, from an accredited institution.
+Have successfully completed ENG 111 with a grade of “C” or better from an accredited institution or;

-Please have an official copy of your college transcript(s) or ACT/SAT test scores sent to:
+Please have an official copy of your high school transcript, college transcript(s), GED or ACT/SAT test scores sent to:

 1001 Burkemont Ave

 You can also request that your transcript be sent electronically from another institution to WPCC, as long as they have an option to securely submit them.
 Use the firstname.lastname@example.org e-mail address for these submissions.